adrianhopebailie/web-monetization/explainer.md

 ### Auditing / Dashboard

 It must be possible for the user to get a summary of payments compiled by the browser.
-These should be broken down by origin of the websites paid and the provider making the payments to allow the user to reconcile data from websites and providers about how much they have paid.
+These should be broken down by origin of the websites paid and the provider making the payments, date and time [the payment provider notified the browser, or the browser despatched the payment?
+Or both?] to allow the user to reconcile data from websites and providers about how much they have paid.

+It should also be possible to tell the browser NOT to pay a particular website any money.
+(Use case: web user needs to visit Monetized web site with unpalatable viewpoints etc and doesn't want to contribute financially.)

+It should also be possible to tell the browser a list of sites which can optionally be paid more than usual sum.
+(Use case: web user visits favourite charity's website.)

 ## Provider Interface